 Rosie often acts as a sounding board for Gracie as she muses about her cases.

-Frank is Max’s younger half-brother and the Chief of Police for Blue River.
+Frank is Max’s younger half-brother (on their father’s side) and the Chief of Police for Blue River.
 While he’s a capable and experienced officer, he also has a mischievous side.

 Frank enjoys pushing Gracie outside of her comfort zone, but only because he knows she can handle it.